 Cancel the Loan

 This option has a lot of regulations attached to it, of course.
 You can’t just cancel a loan for any reason whatsoever.
 Circumstances like sudden disability from an accident or your college being shut down are grounds to cancel a loan in default, but even they have strict rules to follow.
 All the same, it is still possible to cancel your federal loan repayments.
+If you meet the requirements, try applying for a cancellation.
+It may be worth your time, and you never know if you’ll get approved.

 Rehabilitate the Loan

-Another way to get out of default is to work directly with Department of Education to work out a repayment plan that works for the both of you.
+Another way to get out of default is to work directly with the Department of Education to work out a repayment plan that works for both of you.
 10 on-time payments will be established, and you have to meet 9 of the 10.
 It can be a bit of a complicated process, but many find it well worth it.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan for you!